Click the map above to view an enlargement

 Arlington Reservoir

 Arlington Reservoir is a stunning c.250 acre piece of water in tranquil countryside which is so important for wildlife that it’s been designated an SSSI.
 A bird watcher’s paradise, especially in winter.
-There’s a nice flat 1-hour walk around it, you can book in to fish, Car Park and café.
+There’s a nice flat one-hour walk around it, you can book in to fish, Car Park and café.
 Go through Upper Dicker and it’s on the left as you approach Berwick Station.

 Website: Arlington Reservoir